 The role of a so-called "DevOps Engineer" or "DevOp" would be to encourage cross-team collaboration and ensure organizational units regularly share ideas and goals.
 Sound familiar?
 It should - we call those people "managers".
 You cannot hire a DevOp to fix your organization because there is no such thing as a DevOp.

-Myth #2 - DevOps is the panacea for all your problems
+Myth #2 - DevOps is a panacea

 Far too many times I have heard someone say "we just need to implement better DevOps".
 What does that even mean?